Duke’s Camp: Our full report

 - Drinks included

 Guests can help themselves to tea and coffee in the main area throughout the day.
-You are also provided with your own personal bottle of water and encouraged to keep this topped up.
+You are also provided with your own personal drink bottle and encouraged to keep this topped up with filtered water.

 Special interests